na-na-hi/renget/archive/srpgg.md

 ###How do I DM?
 This is a primer on the different skills you'll need to DM. https://thealexandrian.net/gamemastery-101

+###Any other advice?
+- "There's ways to play modules and there's rules for making a more coherent improvised story.
+Perilous Intersections is really good for putting structure on your improv games, but just remember that you have control and that you can use other tools like Hex/Dungeon creation rules to supplement it.
+It has rules for danger levels, mystery solving, scenario length, etc.
+There's even a 'clock' so that if you can't get ahead/solve the adventure things will begin to reveal themselves to you, but in the worst way possible.
+So you never really get stuck.
+As for using modules, there's Mythic 2nd edition and GM Yourself, but they put rules for something that is really simple.
+Just be the GM and use the PCs as NPCs.
+Use an oracle to determine their actions/reactions to your GMing.
+That way you can use all the modules/published adventures very easily and don't even need rules for a one man party or things like that.
+But I'm a forever GM, so it feels natural to me.
+If you're mostly a player, idk if it would be as easy.
+Oh, and if Perilous Intersections is too complex for you at first, use The 9Qs.
+It's very structured but it's the most easy to follow solo tool.
+You just read and use it as you read it.
+No need to learn it beforehand.
+There's also a lot of written actual plays for it (for Perilous Intersections too) if you need examples."

+- "Some ttrpgs have their own structure, like old school D&D with dungeon turns/random encounters and the like.
+If you want more structure, there's a lot of them out there for solo and for regular ttrpgs.
+Here's an example.
+Look at structure p 56+. (from The Calypso Compendium)"

+- "As for playing as the GM, it can be real easy.
+Just roll to see if a PC/the party would do something.
+Can be a Wisdom roll, and Idea roll, whatever works with your game system.
+Give logical odds.
+You know there's a trap in the passage.
+Would the party look for traps?
+They are fleeing from the Ogre, so they can't.
+You don't roll , they just don't have the time to look.
+Use the rpg rules to determine if they trigger the trap.
+Or, you know there is a trap in the right corridor, but the left is safe.
+They don't have any clue.
+Roll luck or something similar to see which corridor they go through.
+A way to create random events is also good.
+Let's say they happen on a match of the dice when you roll a d100 for idea and luck.
+In this case it means the PCs, not the world, acts in a weird/unexpected way (but still logical).
+So maybe the party yells to attract monsters so they can get keys/maps from their dead bodies or something.
+It depends on the type of PC the party is composed of and if it makes sense.
+Or if a lone PC in the group do what he wants despite the party's wishes.
+Fuck that thief for attracting the goblins just because he didn't want to explore and wanted an easy map.
+He's not the one who had to fight a horde of ugly green garden gnomes.
+They didn't even have a map or any keys!"

  ***
 #Links
 ### Free RPG Books